ain1084/audio-worklet-stream/README.md

 npm install @ain1084/audio-worklet-stream
 ```

 You need to add `@ain1084/audio-worklet-stream` to the optimizeDeps.exclude section in `vite.config.ts`.
+Furthermore, include the necessary CORS settings to enable the use of `SharedArrayBuffer`.

 **vite.config.ts**
 ```typescript